catseye/Chrysoberyl/README.markdown

 The JSON file is, as of this writing, less than 400K, meaning that, at broadband speeds it only takes a couple of seconds to download, making it feasible to implement a client-side query engine for Chrysoberyl in Javascript.
-The side of this file could also be reduced, possibly substantially.
+The size of this file could also be reduced, possibly substantially.

 TODO